Characters of Final Fantasy VIII: Irvine Kinneas

-When Sorceress Edea becomes the Galbadian ambassador, Balamb and Galbadia Gardens order Squall's team to assassinate her; Irvine is introduced as the sniper for the mission.
-Moments before the assassination attempt, he explains to Squall that he always chokes under pressure.
-In spite of his nerves and under intense pressure, he fires an accurate shot, but Edea uses magic to stop the bullet.
+After Sorceress Edea becomes the Galbadian ambassador, Balamb and Galbadia Gardens order Squall's team to assassinate her; Irvine is introduced as the sniper for the mission.
+Moments before the assassination attempt, he explains to Squall that he does not perform well under pressure.
+Despite this, he fires an accurate shot, but Edea uses magic to stop the bullet.
 At Trabia Garden, Irvine reveals that he and most of the other party members had lived in the same orphanage, run by Cid and Edea Kramer.
 However, the others could not remember this because of their use of Guardian Forces (GF), magical beings who cause severe long-term memory loss as a side effect.
 Because Irvine had not used a GF until he joined the party, he is able to remember his past.
-During the game, Irvine gradually draws closer to Selphie, acting on the feeling he has had since living with her at the orphanage.
+During the game, Irvine gradually becomes closer to Selphie, acting on the feelings he had since living with her at the orphanage.

 With Irvine, Nomura tried to strike a balance between not overshadowing Squall and not becoming too unattractive.
-He gave Irvine a handsome appearance, but a casual personality, hoping that this would make him less attractive than Squall.
-Keeping with this idea, Nomura gave him goggles, but this idea was abandoned in favor of an American cowboy-like appearance to set him apart from other goggle-wearing characters in the Final Fantasy series.
+He gave Irvine a handsome appearance but a casual personality, hoping that this would make him less attractive than Squall.
+Keeping with this idea, Nomura gave him goggles, but this idea was abandoned in favor of an American cowboy-like appearance to set him apart from other characters in the Final Fantasy series who wore goggles.

 He is voiced by Daisuke Hirakawa in Japanese.